vmsaif/hosting-a-resume-on-gitHub-pages/index.md

 ## Project Experience
 ### Blockchain | Car Mileage Tracker

-Innovative Thinker | Inclined toward new technology
+Fresh Perspective Habits | Always inclined toward newer technology

 I have initiated and developed a car mileage tracker using blockchain technology.
 I have also implemented a web interface that allows insurance companies to query the last updated mileage of the car, ensuring the accuracy of the blockchain smart contract and the reliability of data.